mappls-api/mapmyindia-rest-api/mapmyindia-routing-api/readme.md

 							<td class="cellrowborder" headers="d156249e40 ">
 								<code>route_eta</code>
 							</td>
 							<td class="row-nocellborder" headers="d156249e43 ">to get the updated duration of a route considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported.
-This is different from <code>route_traffic</code>; since this doesn't search for a route considering traffic, it only applies delays to the default route.
+This is different from <code>route_traffic</code>; this resource balances between a preferred path and aggressive traffic congestion avoidance.
 							</td>
 						</tr>
 						<tr class="&#39;&#39; override_background">
                         	<td class="cellrowborder" headers="d156249e40 ">
 								<code>route_traffic</code>
 							</td>
-							<td class="row-nocellborder" headers="d156249e43 ">to search for routes considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported
+							<td class="row-nocellborder" headers="d156249e43 ">to search for routes considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported.
+Largely biased towards aggressive traffic congestion avoidance, will do basic path preference only.
 							</td>
 							</tr>
 						<tr class="&#39;&#39; override_background">